Standards of Revision

 The SSSRC released their draft standards in August 2022.
 Though the 128-page document more than doubles the number of requirements from the current version, the additions are not meant to increase student proficiency in history.
 The introduction states that inquiry has no place in a set of social studies standards.
 Instead, the action verbs in the proposed standards—describe, recite, explain—rely on rote memorization.
 Even the early grades are saddled with vast memorization of content, leading the South Dakota Educational Association to conclude that the new standards are age-inappropriate.
 To date, public reaction to the SSSRC standards has been overwhelmingly negative.
-Of the hundreds of public comments submitted in advance of the first BOES meeting in September 2022, 86 percent of public comments were opposed to the commission’s version of social studies standards.
+Of the hundreds of public comments submitted in advance of the first BOES meeting in September 2022, 86 percent were opposed to the commission’s version of social studies standards.

 The process and results of South Dakota’s social studies revision from 2021–22 reveal a pattern of troubling and politically motivated actions by the state’s government.
 South Dakota has one of the largest Native American populations in the country: their robust inclusion in the state social studies standards is imperative, not decorative.
 And basic historical thinking skills are vital to a rigorous social studies education.
 If the 2022 SSSRC proposed standards are adopted as written, the focus on rote memorization and the intentional neglect of historical skills development will be a serious detriment to South Dakota’s students.
 Further, throughout this process there has been a decided lack of transparency as the state government engaged in the unprecedented use of executive power to affect the outcome of the social studies standards revision process.